Teeth Filling vs Root Canal: Complete Guide to Choosing the Right Treatment

 In this article, we will explore both tooth fillings and root canal therapy, comparing their benefits, drawbacks, and suitability for dental problems.

-Introduction to Teeth Filling and Root Canal Procedures
+Introduction to Teeth Fillings and Root Canal Procedures

-Dental fillings help repair tooth cavities.
+Dental fillings help repair tooth cavities: Your dentist removes the decay and fills the hole.
 This simple procedure requires just one dental visit.

-Root canal therapy is required when the tooth’s pulp becomes infected or injured.
+You’ll need a root canal when the soft tissue inside your tooth gets infected.
 The infected pulp is removed, the root canals are cleaned and shaped, and then they are sealed with a filling material to stop further infection.
+A crown is then placed to protect the filed-down tooth structure.

-Understanding the distinction between a root canal and a tooth filling will help you receive the proper care for your particular dental issue, avoid unnecessary procedures, and manage expectations.
+Knowing the difference between these treatments helps you get the proper care for your particular dental issue, avoid unnecessary procedures, and manage expectations.

 What is a dental filling?